apache/beam/learning/prompts/documentation-lookup/42_ai_custom_inference.md

 * **Monitoring**: incorporate monitoring and performance metrics to track the performance of your inference calls and the health of your pipeline.
 * **Batching**: batching can be used to send multiple inputs in a single API call for improved efficiency.

-To execute external API calls with the `RunInference` transform, you'll need to create a `beam.DoFn` in the form of a custom model handler:
+To execute external API calls with the `RunInference` transform, you will need to create a `beam.DoFn` in the form of a custom model handler:

 ```python
 class CustomModelHandler(ModelHandler):